david-rockwood/fimpad/README.md

 > Four score and seven [[[50]]]

 The number 50 is enclosed in triple brackets.
 This FIM tag will stream a maximum of 50 tokens into the document.
-The tag will be deleted before streaming insertion.
-To execute a FIM tag, click inside the FIM tag such that the carat is within or directly adjacent to the FIM tag.
-Then press Ctrl+Enter (or use the menu entry at AI->Generate.)
+To execute a FIM tag, click inside the FIM tag such that the carat is within or directly after the FIM tag.
+Then press Ctrl+Enter (or use the menu entry at AI -> Generate.)
 Below is an example of the result (although your result may not be an exact match due to the variability of LLM generation.).

 > Four score and seven years ago, our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.
 Now we are engaged in a great civil war, testing whether that nation, or any nation so